Recording test failures¶

 Run all tests, and re-run failing test methods under recording.
 This method does not slow down successful test runs, and so is useful for recording failures in everyday test automation scenarios.

 When using the LiveRecorder API, care must be taken to ensure that only one recording is being made at a time.
-So you cannot have a test in one thread start a recording and then a test in another thread attempt to also start a recording.
+You cannot have a test in one thread start a recording and then a test in another thread attempt to also start a recording.
 The default for Maven for instance is single-threaded so in that case it is just a question of making sure you don’t use the parallel mode of operation.

 For examples that demonstrate LiveRecorder’s use under some well-known frameworks, see below: